jaeckanaquth/Loan-Default-Prediction/README.md

 - Prediction logs are written to `predictions.log` for monitoring purposes
 - The project uses sklearn Pipelines to ensure preprocessing consistency
 - MLflow integration is optional but recommended for experiment tracking
+- **Model files are not included in the repository** - you'll need to train the model locally or download it separately.
+The model will be saved to `src/models/model_rf.pkl` after training.